mctekk/zohocrm/README.md

-Zoho CRM library for PHP 5.3+
+Zoho CRM library for PHP 5.5+
 =============================

-The Zoho CRM library is a specialized xml, json wrapper for make request to zoho API.
+The Zoho CRM library is a specialized xml, json wrapper for make request to zoho API, base on another vendor from [vaish](https://github.com/vaish/zohocrm-php), but this have some overpower :p.

 I often found myself repeating the same pattern for xml | json manipulation with this API over and over.
 This library implements that pattern.